top of page

 Open Star Clusters

-Our Milky Way Galaxy is repleat with open clusters, some of which, like the Pleiades and Hyades, are visible to the naked eye and may yet still be surrounded by remnants of the gas and dust clouds that contributed to their formation.
+Our Milky Way Galaxy is replete with open clusters, some of which, like the Pleiades and Hyades, are visible to the naked eye and may yet be surrounded by remnants of the gas and dust clouds that contributed to their formation.

 7.jpg